 Sure, automation has taken a bite out of the workload, but it can’t meet every need a company has when it comes to the daily bookkeeping, accounting, auditing and compliance processes.
 Technology is flashy: it dominates public discourse and we’ve become used to the steady stream of apps and innovations that solve problems we didn’t even know we had.

 Based on that perspective alone, it sure seems like every need can be met with a suite of software, so why not accounting, too?
-But if you’re attempting to source entry-level accounting talent in 2021, you already know what automated accounting processes look like up close: a bandaid for a broken limb.
+But if you’re attempting to source entry-level accounting talent, you already know what automated accounting processes look like up close: a bandaid for a broken limb.

 That the financial services talent shortage is newsworthy is significant -- one recent study showed that the current lack of qualified people in the accounting pipeline could affect entire economies by 2030.